 Notwithstanding, we managed to keep all of our customers happy by fixing virtually all the problems that arose during our first years in business.

 The by-product of this experience is our unique advanced installation methodology as part of The River Pools Way, which virtually eliminates the most common problems associated with fiberglass pool installations.

 Basically, pools installed using this methodology will not develop leaks or shift or settle in any way, and these are the core issues related to the installation of fiberglass pools that can impact the durability of the of the pool shell structure.

-If you live outside of Virginia or southern Maryland and are interested in having your pool installed using The River Pools Way technology, you can find a River Certified Dealer near you that has been trained and certified according to our standards.
+If you live outside of Virginia or southern Maryland and are interested in having your pool installed using The River Pools Way technology, you can find a River Pools Independent Authorized Dealer near you that has been trained according to our exacting standards.

 3. How the Fiberglass Pool Is Maintained

 Have you ever stayed in the bathtub too long?
 Look at the impact just being in the water for an hour has on our bodies.